Nasdaq closes at record high, lifted by Apple

-(Reuters) - The Nasdaq closed at a record high on Tuesday, lifted by Apple Inc and other technology stocks after an upbeat consumer confidence report.
+June 29 (Reuters) - The Nasdaq closed at a record high on Tuesday, lifted by Apple Inc (AAPL.O) and other technology stocks after an upbeat consumer confidence report.

-The S&P 500 hovered near unchanged for the latter part of the day, helped by Morgan Stanley.
+The S&P 500 hovered near unchanged for the latter part of the day, helped by Morgan Stanley (MS.N).

 "I think the market is in a digestion period," said Tom Martin, senior portfolio manager at Globalt.
 "We're waiting for that next piece of information that's going to give us an idea of how sustainable the recovery is going."